maailma/kansa/API.md

 ### `POST /api/kansa/purchase/other`
 Parameters:
+- `account`: Optional, used to set indicate an alternative Stripe account name
 - `token: { id, email }`: Received from Stripe, used to make the charge
 - `items`: Array of payment objects, each consisting of:
   - `amount`, `currency`: The charge amount, in integer cents of `currency`